d3str0yer/torrentbox/README.md

 * Clean install of the latest version of Raspbian (headless)
 * External HDD to keep your files, suggested: secondary device as a buffer for downloads, e.g. USB stick
 * VPN subscription (Provider must support OpenVPN)
   * If you're only downloading/seeding public domain content, then you won't need a VPN.
-The installation Script will offer you this choice.
+The installation script will offer you this choice.

 ## Installation of Raspbian